 - 1. The principles of compatibility and interoperability and their definition were adopted at the first meeting of the Providers' Forum, held in Bangalore, India, in 2007 (A/AC.105/901).
 At the third meeting of the Providers' Forum, held in Pasadena, California, United States of America, in 2008, these principles and their definition were updated (see appendix).
 The Providers' Forum will continue to refine these principles of compatibility and interoperability and their definition. - 2.
-The providers will actively support the actions of the Working Group of the International Committee on Global Navigation Systems (ICG) on compatibility and interoperability, which is focused on defining these principles.
-This may require sponsoring and participating in workshops and meetings designed to solicit input from users of global navigation satellite systems (GNSS).
-It may also require elaboration of an approach for quantitative evaluation. - 3.
+The providers will actively support the actions of the International Committee on Global Navigation Systems (ICG) Working Group on Systems, Signals and Services, which is focused on achieving compatibility and interoperability among the global navigation satellite systems (GNSS).
+This may include sponsoring and participating in workshops and meetings designed to solicit input from GNSS users.
+It may also require elaboration on an approach for quantitative evaluation. - 3.
 The providers will draft individual reports on their respective planned or operating systems and the policies and procedures that govern their service provision, consistent with the template for information sharing: - (a) The reports will be consolidated and maintained by the ICG Executive Secretariat on behalf of the providers and updates will be provided at least annually in preparation for each major meeting of ICG; - (b) The reports will emphasize each provider's current and planned efforts to ensure compatibility and interoperability among the global, regional and augmentation system components of the global system of navigation satellite systems.